Control Systems

 - Action: how we respond

-The system around them did.
+The system around them does.

 Why this became 0-context architecture